SoftBank’s $3bn WeWork financing talks stall with Japan banks, sources says

 Debt pile

-SoftBank in October said it would launch a $9.5 billion bailout of WeWork after the cancellation of the startup’s initial public offering due to investor concerns over its corporate governance and co-founder Adam Neumann’s hard-partying ways.
+SoftBank in October said it would launch a $9.5 billion bailout of WeWork after the cancellation of the start-up’s initial public offering (IPO) due to investor concerns over its corporate governance and co-founder Adam Neumann’s hard-partying ways.

 Mr Son has said he turned a blind eye to Mr Neumann’s management, but that the company is still a solid business.